 - Update to the volume control on Mac: The volume control on macOS is now separate from the system volume.

-- Switch between cameras: Easily switch between multiple cameras during a video call, just right-click or long press on your avatar to select a different camera.
+- Switch between cameras: Easily switch between multiple cameras during a video call, just right-click on your avatar to select a different camera.